mnmx0101/chungmann_kim/_pages/about.md

 ---
 permalink: /
-title: "Global Food Security: Bridging Research to Impact"
+title: "Global Food Security: Bridging Research to Policy"
 author_profile: true
 redirect_from:
   - /about/